AmundsenJunior/amp-test/TUTORIAL.md

 ```

-Go to *http://localhost* to see if site is up
+Go to *http://localhost* to see if the site is up.
+You should see the layout of the form, but with a MySQL database connection error present on the page, as no database is yet created when ```include select.php``` makes a SELECT query to the database connection to display data.
+We will rectify this error with our next step!

 #### Create database credentials scripts
 - Find the port that MySQL listens on by looking at the MySQL config file: